paulhtremblay/py-data-mock/README.md

 Custom Classes to Provide Data
 ==============================

 A class can be used to provide results to a query.
-The class below will return no data with the first call, but data on the second call:
+The class below will return no data with the first call, but data on the second call.
+The class must provide a method `query_results`, and this method must returns two objects: a generator, and a dictionary of metadata.

 ```python